-Rental License is a paid and fully-functional license that expires at the end of the contract which is the last day of the month and normally 1 month from the contract start date.
-Such a license type is distributed only to service providers.
+Rental License is a paid and fully-functional license that expires at the end of the contract.
+The rental license term is normally 1 month from the contract start date.
+The license expiration date is the last day of the month.
+This license type is distributed only to service providers.

 When Veeam Backup for Microsoft 365 backs up a user account for the first time, such user account obtains the new user status until the first day of the following month.
-During this period, user accounts with the new user status do not consume your rental license.
+During this period, user accounts with the new user status do not consume the rental license units.

-For example, you have three user accounts A, B and C to be backed up and the first session of a backup job is scheduled on January 13, 2022.
-In such a scenario, after the backup session, all three user accounts (A, B and C) will be given the new user status until February 1, 2022.
+For example, you want to back up three user accounts A, B and C and the first session of a backup job is scheduled on January 13, 2022.
+After the backup session, these user accounts will be given the new user status until February 1, 2022.
 On February 1, 2022, the new user status for each of these accounts will be automatically reset.
-After the new user status is reset, upon the next backup job session all three user accounts (A, B and C) start consuming the rental license immediately.
+After the new user status is reset, upon the next backup job session these user accounts start consuming the rental license immediately.

-You can avoid consuming a rental license by user accounts with the new user status that you no longer want to process.
-For example, you may not want to continue backing up the user account B from the example.
-To do this, remove this account from the backup job processing list before Veeam Backup for Microsoft 365 resets automatically the new user status for this account.
+You can avoid consuming the rental license by user accounts with the new user status that you no longer want to process.
+For example, you may not want to continue backing up the user account B. To do this, remove this account from the backup job processing list before Veeam Backup for Microsoft 365 resets automatically the new user status for this account.
 Starting from the following month, user accounts A and C will start consuming the rental license, but the user account B will not.

 The restore abilities will continue to function regardless of whether your license has expired or not.

-The restore abilities will continue to function regardless of the grace period state.
+The restore abilities will continue to function regardless of exceeding the grace limit and the grace period state.

 In This Section